 Whereas the executive summary and the company description are a great addition and are crucial when pitching for investment, market and competitor analysis is a necessity to determine whether your product or service has market potential.
 Considering how much competition there is and the market potential are essential aspects.

 Nowadays, there is much readily available public information out there.
 By searching for the keywords, you can find your main competitors and reports about the market potential, growth, and overall size.
+You can also use web scraping to extract website data about your competitors, including product descriptions and prices.

 For example, say you are thinking about starting a fashion clothing e-commerce business: